ember-learn/guides-source/guides/release/components/template-tag-format.md

 </aside>
 ```

-This layout can be turned into a template tag component simply by wrapping the code in a `<template>` tag and changing the file extension to `.gjs`.
+This layout can be turned into a template tag component by wrapping the code in a `<template>` tag and changing the file extension to `.gjs`.

 ```text {data-filename="app/components/avatar.gjs"}
 <template>